sinclairt/api-foundation/readme.md

         'uses' => 'UserController@filter'
     ]);

-    Route::resource('user', 'UserController', ['except' => ['create', 'edit']]);
+    Route::resource('/api/v1/user', 'UserController', ['except' => ['create', 'edit']]);
 }):
 ```

 Use form requests for each resource so you're validation is abstracted away from the controller as well.
+I'd expect you to over write the `store` and `update` methods, so you can inject your form requests.

 Finally, let's use Route Model Binding, here's a quick script I use for this in `App\Providers\RouteServiceProvider`:
 ```